Today I am sharing with you how you can transform any old dresser into an Anthropologie look alike.

-Which supplies are really neccessary to make your stenciling project a complete success.
-(I am still working on this one, sorry.)
+Which supplies are really necessary to make your stenciling project a complete success?!

-Cutting Edge Design offer a Stenciling Tools Essentials Kit that is quite handy.
+Cutting Edge Design offers a Stenciling Tools Essentials Kit that is quite handy.
 Also, they have a promotion going on that will provide you with a FREE Surprise Stencil with any purchase of $ 4.95 value and more.
-And if you’re not set on the pattern, I’d recomend you browse their Sale section for a great steal!
+And if you’re not set on the pattern, I’d recommend you browse their Sale section for a great steal!

 Clean, Sand, And Remove Hardware

 If your rescued piece of furniture was hidden in some attic or a shed for centuries you might need to wipe it down first.